AqwamCreates/DataPredict/docs/index.md

 * Plus some more stuff...

 Once you pass the commercial use threshold and want to license it, expect to pay for 2% of your project's generated revenue, provided that it uses this library.
+That 2% also includes DataPredict™ Neural and DataPredict™ Axon.
 All the money will be used for future research and improvements that will be released to the public.

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).